The Distortion of Binomial Voting Defies Expectation: Introduction

 The expected-welfare-maximizing rule, however, is tailored to the underlying distribution and relies on intimate knowledge thereof.
 Our aim is therefore to approximately optimize expected welfare via a distribution-independent rule.

 In Section~\ref{sec:ewmr}, we design and analyze such a rule, which belongs to the family of (positional) \emph{scoring rules}.
 Under this rule, which we call \emph{binomial voting}, each voter awards $\sum_{\ell=k}^m\binom{m}{\ell}$ points to the alternative ranked in the $k$th position, where $m$ is the number of alternatives, and the alternative awarded the largest number of points overall is selected; note that this rule is distribution independent.
 Our main result of Section~\ref{sec:ewmr} is that for any underlying distribution supported on $[0,1]$ with (largest) median $\nu$, binomial voting provides a multiplicative $\frac{\nu}{2}$-approximation to the optimal expected welfare.
 Combining this result with that of Section~\ref{sec:edmr}, it follows that binomial voting gives almost the same $\frac{\nu}{2}$ guarantee for expected distortion, when the number of voters or alternatives is sufficiently large.

-In summary, we identify binomial voting as a remarkably attractive rule when viewed through the lens of expected distortion.
+It is worth noting that binomial voting is \emph{not} an outlandish rule designed purely to achieve low expected distortion.
+On the contrary: as a positional voting rule, it inherits the desirable properties of this family.
+In fact, positional scoring rules are characterized by a number of natural axioms~\citep{Young75}.
+Furthermore, we are aware of very few positional scoring rules that have received attention in their own right, as it is typically difficult to justify any specific choice of scores; in this sense, the expected distortion framework can be seen as a way of pinpointing particularly useful parameters.
+In summary, we identify binomial voting as an unusually attractive rule when viewed through the lens of expected distortion.